squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/tutorial.md

         category: dimension
 ```

-In addition to developing downstream data models, documenting sources can be very useful for the Squirrels framework.
-See the [Sources] page for more details.
+See the [Sources] page for more information on creating sources.

 ## Step 7: Create seeds